haochien/docker_collections/node_react_multi_app_1/README.md

 # docker-practice-nodejs-and-react
-This repo is a simple practice to set up docker for a multi-app application.
+This project is a simple practice to set up docker for a multi-app application.

 The frontend is React, backend is NodeJS, and DB is MongoDB